rpgreview/papersandpaychecks/pnp.md

 *Camera*: A camera captures still or moving images on either photographic film or electronic sensor.
 Early cameras use photographic film, whereas more modern versions use digital medium, which has an advantage of improved storage medium.
 All cameras use the Craft (Visual Art) skill for the production of the art, and Craft (mechanical) or Craft (electronic) for construction, modification, and repairs.
 Cameras can be generally described as cheap, average, or expensive.
 Cheap cameras are easy to use (+2 to Visual Art skill), but are capped with a maximum result of 14.
 Average cameras have no modification to use, but are capped in with a maximum result of 18.
 Expensive cameras are difficult to use (-2 to Visual Art skill), but have no maximum result cap.
 All still cameras have a ENC of 1, and cost $100 (cheap), $200 (average), or $400 (expensive).
 Video cameras have an ENC of 2, and cost $300, $600, and $1200 respectively.

 *Mobile Phone, 1980*: From the 1980s to around 1995 mobile phones were oversized, expensive, and with very limited battery life.
 They have an ENC of 2, and cost $5000, and have approximately an one hour talk time (and a ten hour recharge).
-They were most common in Scandanavia and Japan.
+They were most common in Scandinavia and Japan.

 *Mobile Phone, 1990*: In the 1990s the adoption of the 2G GSM network, improved battery technology, and better components reduces the ENC of a mobile phone to 1, the cost to $1000, and increases the talk time to three hours with a five hour recharge.